tywalch/electrodb/README.md

 The `.page()` method also accepts [Query Options](#query-options) just like the `.go()` and `.params()` methods.
 Unlike those methods, however, the `.page()` method accepts Query Options as the _second_ parameter (the first parameter is reserved for the "pager").

-A notable Query Option, available only to the `.page()` method is a property called `pager`.
-This property defines the post processing ElectroDB should perform on a returned `LastEvaluatedKey`.
+A notable Query Option, that is available only to the `.page()` method, is an option called `pager`.
+This property defines the post-processing ElectroDB should perform on a returned `LastEvaluatedKey`, as well as how ElectroDB should interpret an _incoming_ pager, to use as an ExclusiveStartKey.

 The three options for the query option `pager` are as follows:

 ```javascript
 // LastEvaluatedKey